 NATIONAL PEACE ROSE DAY

-Each year on April 29th we recognize National Peace Rose Day.
-The day is set aside to honor the “Peace” rose, a well-known and fruitful garden rose.
+Each year on April 29th National Peace Rose Day honors a well-known and fruitful garden rose.

-The rose received different names in each country it was sent.
+Each country that received a cutting, gave the rose a different name.
 In France, it was called “Madame A. Meilland” in honor of the breeder’s mother.
-In Italy, it was called Gioia, meaning Joy.
+Italy named the rose Gioia meaning Joy.
 In Germany, the name of the rose was Gloria Dei, for glory to God.
-In the United States, the rose was named Peace.
+The United States named the rose “Peace” and the national flower of the United States is the rose.

-As the Second World War was coming to a close in Europe, the trade name “Peace” was publicly announced on April 29, 1945, the name it was given in the United States.
+As the Second World War came to a close in Europe, the trade name “Peace” was publicly announced on April 29, 1945, the name it was given in the United States.

 Later in 1945, Peace roses were given to each delegate at the inaugural meeting of the United Nations, in San Francisco, with a note that read: “We hope the Peace rose will influence men’s thoughts for everlasting world peace.”